Troll Lord Games: History

 2008 saw a new hard cover release and reprinting of the Greyhawk Adventures book Saga of Old City, a Gord the Rogue novel by Gary Gygax.

 Castles & Crusades

 The Castles & Crusades RPG Collector’s Box Set was produced in 2004.
-It contained a Players Handbook, a Monsters & Treasure booklet and an introductory adventure booklet; all were digest size like the original Dungeons and Dragons boxed set.
+It contained a Players Handbook, a Monsters & Treasure booklet and an introductory adventure booklet; all were digest size like the original Dungeons & Dragons boxed set.

-The year 2005 proved to be a busy and productive year for TLG:
+2005 proved to be a busy and productive year for TLG: